-Acknowledgements: This work was funded by a NERC sponsored Daphne Jackson Trust Fellowship awarded to LC, the European Union's Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant no. 655240 awarded to AAM and the UK Natural Environment Research Council under a Soil Security Programme grant (NE/M017125/1) to RIG.
-We also wish to thank Kate Buckeridge and Kelly Mason for soil sampling, and Lara Oudot and Emily MacDonald for technical support.
+This work was funded by a NERC-sponsored Daphne Jackson Trust Fellowship awarded to L.C., the European Union's Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant no. 655240 awarded to A.A.M. and the UK Natural Environment Research Council under a Soil Security Programme grant (NE/M017125/1) to R.I.G.
+C.G.-R. was supported by a Royal Society University Research Fellowship (URF150571).